Wealthsimple Halal Investing

 For accounts with multiple owners, such as married couples and business partners.

+For holding assets for a beneficiary, usually used for estate and tax planning.

-Are you paying higher fees elsewhere on your RRSP, TFSA, or other accounts?
+Are you paying higher fees elsewhere on your IRA or other accounts?
 You don’t have to.
 Transfer any accounts with more than $5,000 to Wealthsimple and we’ll cover the administrative transfer fees the other company charges you.

 Everything is encrypted - We use state-of-the-art data encryption when handling your financial information and two-factor authentication (2FA) protection